Almost all orbits of the Collatz map attain almost bounded values: Introduction

-In Section \ref{main-reduce} we shall see how Theorem \ref{main-syr} (and hence Theorem \ref{main}) follows from Proposition \ref{transport}; basically the point is that \eqref{tv}, \eqref{fail} imply that the first passage map $\Pass_x$ approximately maps the distribution $\nu_{x^\alpha}$ of $\Pass_{x^{\alpha}}( \mathbf{N}_{x^{\alpha^2}} )$ to the distribution $\nu_x$ of $\Pass_{x}( \mathbf{N}_{x^{\alpha}} )$, and one can then iterate this to map almost all of the probabilistic mass of $\mathbf{N}_y$ for large $y$ to be arbitrarily close to the bounded state $N=O(1)$.
+Informally, this theorem asserts that the Syracuse orbits of $ \mathbf{N}_{x^\alpha} $ and $ \mathbf{N}_{x^{\alpha^2}}$ are almost indistinguishable from each other once they pass $x$, as long as one synchronises the orbits so that they simultaneously pass $x$ for the first time.
+In Section \ref{main-reduce} we shall see how Theorem \ref{main-syr} (and hence Theorem \ref{main}) follows from Proposition \ref{transport}; basically the point is that \eqref{fail}, \eqref{tv} imply that the first passage map $\Pass_x$ approximately maps the distribution $\nu_{x^\alpha}$ of $\Pass_{x^{\alpha}}( \mathbf{N}_{x^{\alpha^2}} )$ to the distribution $\nu_x$ of $\Pass_{x}( \mathbf{N}_{x^{\alpha}} )$, and one can then iterate this to map almost all of the probabilistic mass of $\mathbf{N}_y$ for large $y$ to be arbitrarily close to the bounded state $N=O(1)$.
 The implication is very general and does not use any particular properties of the Syracuse map beyond \eqref{fail}, \eqref{tv}.

 The estimate \eqref{fail} is easy to establish; it is \eqref{tv} that is the most important and difficult conclusion of Proposition \ref{transport}.
 We remark that the bound of $O(\log^{-c} x)$ in \eqref{tv} is stronger than is needed for this argument; any bound of the form $O((\log\log x)^{-1-c})$ would have sufficed.
 Conversely, it may be possible to improve the bound in \eqref{tv} further, perhaps all the way to $x^{-c}$.